Privacy-Preserving Transfer Learning for Community Detection using Locally Distributed Multiple Networks: Simulations

 For the community assignments of source networks within each group, a certain number of nodes in each target community are randomly selected to change their community randomly to the other two remaining communities.
 For source networks in group $i(i\in[4])$, the proportion of nodes that need to change their community are denoted by $\mu^{(i)}$.
 We also denote $\mu = (\mu^{(1)},\mu^{(2)},\mu^{(3)},\mu^{(4)})$.
-Large $\mu$ corresponds to a large heterogeneity level.
+Larger values in $\mu$ correspond to higher heterogeneity levels.
 For the privacy-preserving levels, the edge-preserving parameters in RR (including 0 to 0 and 1 to 1) in group $i(i\in[4])$ is fixed to be $q^{(i)}$, and we denote $q=(q^{(1)},q^{(2)},q^{(3)},q^{(4)})$.
-Small $q$ corresponds to a large privacy-preserving level.
+Lower values of $q$ correspond to higher privacy-preserving levels.

-\paragraph{Set-up considered.} We consider three different set-ups, depending on whether the source networks have heterogeneous community assignments (compared to the target network) and the privacy-preserving demand.
+We consider three different set-ups, depending on whether the source networks have heterogeneous community assignments (compared to the target network) and the privacy-preserving demand.
 To fix ideas, in the following, we refer to the source networks as \emph{heterogeneous} if they differ from the target network in community assignments.
-The three set-ups correspond to the following Experiments I-III, respectively.
+The three set-ups correspond to the following Experiments I--III, respectively.

-\paragraph{Experiment I: Private but non-heterogeneous.} We consider the set-up where the community assignments of the source networks are the same with the target network while the source networks are private.
+\textbf{Experiment I: Private but non-heterogeneous.} We consider the setup where the community assignments of the source networks are the same as the target network, while the source networks are private.
 Specifically, we test three cases of the privacy-preserving level $q$ for the source networks; see the first column of Table \ref{table:experi}.
-The average results over 10 replications are displayed in Figure \ref{sim_pri} (Cases I and II) and Figure \ref{sim_pri_case3} in Appendix \ref{add:num} (Case III).
+The average results over 10 replications are displayed in Figure \ref{sim_pri} (Cases I and II) and Figure \ref{sim_pri_case3} in Section \ref{add:num} of Supplementary Materials (Case III).